Money Tips & Education

 Why does credit utilization matter?

 Credit utilization matters for one reason: it's a big part of your credit score calculations.
-In fact, credit utilization makes up 30% of your FICO score.
+In fact, the “amounts owed” category (of which credit utilization is one part) makes up 30% of your FICO score.
+In other words, it’s so influential, even if you do everything else right, a high utilization ratio could hold you back from a higher score.

 A lower credit utilization is a good thing where your credit scores are concerned.

-Using up more of your available credit could work against you.
+Using up more of your available revolving credit could work against you.

 For example, if you've got five credit cards and you're maxed out on all five, lenders might raise an eyebrow.
 It could look like you're desperate for money or careless with spending, which could get you denied new credit cards or loans.